MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

     </html>
     ```

-    If you need more explanation on the content of this template, please refer back to the [Hello World Tutorial](../babylonjs-webxr-helloworld/introduction-01.md), which is a prerequisite of this tutorial.
+    If you need more explanation on the content of this template, see the [Hello World Tutorial](../babylonjs-webxr-helloworld/introduction-01.md), which is a prerequisite of this tutorial.

-1. If you try to open this file in a browser, the console will show an error indicating that the `createScene()` function is not found.
+1. If you try to open this file in a browser, the console shows an error indicating that the `createScene()` function isn't found.
 Let's resolve this error by implementing the function `createScene()` in the next section.

 ## Setup the scene

 1. In the same folder as *index.html*, create another file named *scene.js*.
-This is where we will store all of the javascript code related to setting up the scene and creating the piano.
+We'll store all of the javascript code related to setting up the scene and creating the piano in this file.

 1. Let's add the `createScene()` function into *scene.js*: